hjbar/stage_m1/README.md

   distribution, providing options to generate terms using only a subset of the rules, etc.

+  An important improvement in practice would be to provide some form of shrinking.

 - You could look at existing work on testing of language implementations by random generation, and see if they can be integrated in the present framework.
 For example,

   https://janmidtgaard.dk/papers/Midtgaard-al%3aICFP17-full.pdf

   performs random generation of programs with a custom effect system, that determines if a given sub-expression performs an observable side-effect or not -- to only generate terms will a deterministic